High Pass Filters

-The cut-off frequency point for a first order high pass filter can be found using the same equation as that of the low pass filter, but the equation for the phase shift is modified slightly to account for the positive phase
+The cut-off frequency point for a first order high pass filter can be found using the same equation as that of the low pass filter, but the equation for the phase shift is modified slightly to account for the positive phase angle as shown below.

 Cut-off Frequency and Phase Shift

 The circuit gain, Av which is given as Vout/Vin (magnitude) and is calculated as:

 Calculate the cut-off or “breakpoint” frequency ( ƒc ) for a simple high pass filter consisting of an 82pF capacitor connected in series with a 240kΩ resistor.